GGEMS/ggems/doc/source/examples.rst

 Results
 ^^^^^^^

-Example of result (overlay between CT and Edep for the central transaxial slice) for :math:`30\times10^6` particles and range cut to 100 :math:`\mu m`:
+Example of result (overlay between CT and Edep for the central transaxial slice) for :math:`200\times10^6` particles and range cut to 100 :math:`\mu m`:

 .. image:: images/res_04_patient.png
     :scale: 100%
     :align: center

 Results were compared against Gate (Geant4 10.01).
-Total run time for GATE simulation (one core CPU Intel i7-2600) and GGEMS simualtion (one GPU NVIDIA GTX690) was 545 min and 7 min respectively.
-Dispersion can be reduced by simulated more particles.
-However by using only :math:`30\times10^6` particles the dispersion is already under 2%.
+Total run time for GATE simulation (one core CPU Intel i7-2600) and GGEMS simulation (one GPU NVIDIA GTX980 Ti) was 70h (4222 min) and 27 min respectively, which was 156 times faster than Gate (Geant4 10.01).
+Dispersion of the relative error between GGEMS and Gate (Geant4 10.01) was below 1%.

 .. image:: images/res_04_PhotonBeam_Patient_proj_yz.png
     :scale: 60%